-Note: As of November 21, 2015, CIC no longer accepts the IMM5802 Offer of Employment to a Foreign National Exempt from the Labour Market Impact Assessment form.
+Note: As of November 21, 2015, we no longer accept the IMM 5802 Offer of Employment to a Foreign National Exempt from the Labour Market Impact Assessment form.
 If your employer has given you a completed copy of this form, you must ask your employer to resubmit the offer of employment online through the Employer Portal.

 Foreign nationals who want to work in Canada should learn about the basic requirements and what their future employer may need to do.
 In many cases, an employer must get a Labour Market Impact Assessment (LMIA) to hire a foreign worker.

 An LMIA is a document from Employment and Social Development Canada/Service Canada that allows an employer to hire a foreign worker through the Temporary Foreign Worker Program.

 Employers who hire foreign workers through the International Mobility Program:

 - need to pay an employer compliance fee and submit an offer of employment to Citizenship and Immigration Canada through the Employer Portal before you can apply for a work permit.

 - This does not apply to employers who wish to hire foreign workers who are eligible to apply for an open work permit.

 The following types of workers are exempt from a LMIA, but need a work permit:

 - People taking part in exchange programs